Caleydo/caleydo.github.io/_documentation/overview.md

 ---

 ## Architecture
 Caleydo Web is a platform for developing web-based visual analysis applications.
 It is based on a client-server architecture where both sides, client and server, consist of several [plugins](../plugin_mechanism).
-The client is realized in TypeScript and JavaScript using HTML5, while the server is implemented in Python and uses the [Flask](http://flask.pocoo.org/) framework.Client and server communicate via REST and Websocket interfaces.
+The client is realized in TypeScript and JavaScript using HTML5, while the server is implemented in Python and uses the [Flask](http://flask.pocoo.org/) framework.
+Client and server communicate via REST and Websocket interfaces.

 ## Virtual Development Environment
 Caleydo Web components are found on [GitHub](https://github.com/Caleydo).
 To facilitate installation of Caleydo Web, a [container repository](https://github.com/Caleydo/caleydo_web_container) is provided.
 This repository is used to setup a controlled environment in a virtual machine that runs Ubuntu using [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).